ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 `-f, --force`
-:   Attempt to delete custom rule without prompting for confirmation.
+:   Attempt to delete a custom rule without prompting for confirmation.

 `--output`
 :   The output format.
 Currently, `json` is the only supported value.